wp-plugins/post-index/readme.txt

 == Changelog ==

+= 0.7 =
+* Added an optional displayed group count.
+It can be activated in the settings of the plugin.

 = 0.6 =
 * Translated the plugin to English and added a German translation file.
 * Small and capital letters are now treated as one letter